-3.6.1 Exemption under section 10(1)(y) - Programmes approved under the national budget process variety of economic and socio-political government objectives set out in section 10(1)(y) as well as the financial implications for government of exempting the government grant or scrapping payment from normal tax and whether the tax implications were taken into account in determining the appropriation or payment in respect of the programme or scheme.
+3.6.1 Exemption under section 10(1)(y) - Programmes approved under the national budget process

+Any government grant or government scrapping payment received or accrued under a programme or scheme which has been approved under the national annual budget process and identified by the Minister in the Gazette, is exempt from normal tax.
+The Minister is required to consider the designation of such a project having regard to a variety of economic and socio-political government objectives set out in section 10(1)(y) as well as the financial implications for government of exempting the government grant or scrapping payment from normal tax and whether the tax implications were taken into account in determining the appropriation or payment in respect of the programme or scheme.